 Metadata for the Brienne letters were supplied to EMLO by the Signed, Sealed, and Undelivered project team: Rebekah Ahrendt (Utrecht University), Nadine Akkerman (Leiden University), Jana Dambrogio (MIT), Daniel Starza Smith (King’s College London), and David van der Linden (University of Groningen).
 The project was funded by two grants from the Netherlands Organisation for Scientific Research [NWO]: Added Value in the Humanities (2016–17) and Internationalisation in the Humanities (2016–19).
 The Seaver Institute generously funded the development of letterlocking terminology.
 Cultures of Knowledge facilitated the editing and publication of this catalogue through a significant investment of time and expertise, and has adapted the structure of EMLO to accommodate additional fields required by the Brienne metadata.

-Signed, Sealed, and Undelivered, together with the Cultures of Knowledge project, would like to thank Metamorfoze — the Dutch national programme for the preservation of paper heritage — for funding the digitization of the Brienne collection, MIT Libraries for funding initial research to identify letterlocking formats, and Linda Brakenhoff for transferring and translating metadata from the museum catalogue.
+Signed, Sealed, and Undelivered, together with the Cultures of Knowledge project, would like to thank Metamorfoze — the Dutch national programme for the preservation of paper heritage — for funding the digitization of the Brienne collection, MIT Libraries for funding initial research to identify letterlocking formats, and both Linda Brakenhoff and Geeske Bisschop for transferring and translating metadata from the museum catalogue.

 Key Bibliographic Source(s)